mheavin1/Final_Catalog_Project_V3/README.md

 ## Getting Started

-These instructions will list the IP Address, URL, summary of software installed and summary of configurations made for the final project.
+These instructions will list the IP Address, URL, summary of software installed and summary of configurations made for the deployment of the catalog app on an Amazon Lightstail instance.

+The catalog app display a sports catalog, with a Google login feature.

 IP address: 13.59.201.43